web5lab/customer-bot-app/docs/FIREBASE_NOTIFICATIONS_SETUP.md

 1. Take the `google-services.json` file you downloaded
 2. Replace the existing file at: `android/app/google-services.json`
-3. Make sure the package name in the file matches `com.customerbot.in`
+3. Make sure the package name in the file matches `com.customerbot.co`

 ### Step 2: Update JavaScript Configuration